 Wheeler Farms.
 The Wheeler Farms estate property is located on 11.5 acres off of Zinfandel Lane just south of the city of St. Helena.
 For those curious about it’s history (and it is fascinating), the original stone winery was built in 1880 by Charles Wheeler and was conveniently located next to the train tracks about 1/2 mile to the west of Wheeler Farms Winery.
-The only visible remnant of this winery is an old stone wall – seen just east of the train tracks almost at the intersection of Highway 29 and Zinfandel Lane.
+It operated until shut down by Prohibition.
+The only visible remnant of this winery is an old stone wall – seen just east of the train tracks almost at the intersection of Highway 29 and Zinfandel Lane and according to a Napa Register article from January 1928, this old winery was demolished in 1928.
+This was also the site of a small train station called Pine Station or Bello Station – which was used by the Wheelers to ship out their products.

 The Araujo’s founded Araujo Estate (now the Eisele Vineyard) in 1990 and by the time they sold the winery and property in 2013 to the owners of Bordeaux based Château Latour, the had built Araujo into one of the country’s most prized wine estates with wines highly coveted by serious collectors and other wine enthusiasts.